thiagola92/ez-curved-lines-2d/README.md

 ### Should have
 - [x] Better path attribute string parsing (support leading and trailing whitespace, newlines)
 - [ ] Apply paint-order to imported CollisionPolygon2D (treat it as a guide)
-- [ ] It should be easier to select DrawableCurve2D in the 2D editor window (ReferenceRect)
+- [ ] It should be easier to select DrawableCurve2D in the 2D editor window
 - [ ] Draw a more subtle path in stead of hiding the Path2D
+- [ ] Set 'offset' from editor, repositioning path around this new position (hijack the offset-button?)

 ### Could have
 - [ ] Add button to editor to call center node position func
 - [ ] Helper nodes for gradient from-, stop- and to-handles (Node2D @tool, use _draw only in edit mode)
-- [ ] Set 'offset' from editor, repositioning path around this new position (hijack the offset-button?)
 - [ ] SVG Import log: add button to select node with problem
 - [ ] Import inkscape pivot point to override the centered position with
 - [ ] SVG Import log: show/hide different log levels, clear log
+- [ ] Import `<text>` (with embedded fonts? reference to ttf with a dialog?)

 ### Would be nice (if I learn how to)